-Smart Module and Smart Retrofit technology corrects for mismatch which results from uneven strings.
-It enables a variance in string length of up to 25%.
+Smart Module and Smart Retrofit technology compensates for voltage and power mismatch which results from uneven strings in parallel.
+It enables a variance in string length of up to 25%

 Here are some important guidelines to follow when designing strings of different lengths:

 - Strictly follow the inverter minimum and maximum MPP voltage windows.

 - Design the strings to be as long as possible within the voltage window to reduce homerun losses and improve efficiency.

 - Design shade on the longer strings or evenly across strings as much as possible.

 - Have the number of longer strings as low as possible (i.e. prefer 2 shorter strings and 1 long than only 1 shorter string and 2 long strings).

 - .Please note that the TS4 DUO products (TS4-R-O-Duo for example) must be used on strings of equal length only.